telekom/aifoundation-docs/docs/02_Introduction.md

 ### Get Started

-1. **Generate an API key:** [Fill out our form](https://docs.google.com/forms/d/e/1FAIpQLSdBDhCijYUIUeyJVTLzCy0rm55XgD2nG5supwtGRHXVfaX-fw/viewform) to receive your API key.
+1. **Request a Trial API key:** [Fill out our form](https://docs.google.com/forms/d/e/1FAIpQLSdBDhCijYUIUeyJVTLzCy0rm55XgD2nG5supwtGRHXVfaX-fw/viewform) to receive your API key.
 2. **Run your first query:** Once you have your API key, [dive into querying LLMs](./Quickstart.md) to unlock their potential.

 ## Our Product